 Stovetop espresso makers are not readily available in China, and the imports at local stores run you $100 US!
 So, when you live in China, you dream, and scheme, and plot these types of acquisitions, and when in the big city this summer, aka Nanjing, my husband and I picked up this one-cup sized wonder at Ikea (we have a much superior Bialetti back home in storage in New Jersey, and featured in this lovely post at daily nibbles).
 This one barely fits on our over-sized double burner range, but it does, and so, my morning in China this Saturday started with nothing other than a Caffee Americano!

 Carrot Cake Pancakes

 We ate the pancakes with butter and maple syrup, and the spices were bold and homey.
 Even though I didn’t grind the carrots as finely as I should have, the pancakes held together, and really their only flaw was not being very fluffy (which I blame on inferior Chinese flour, not on the chef, of course!).
-It really was like eating lovely carrot cake muffins, and not too sweet, either, in pancake form.
+It was like eating lovely carrot cake muffins, and not too sweet, either, in pancake form.

 Crockpot Pumpkin Spice Cake

 I’d been a doing a little research, and not only is it possible to use a Japanese Pumpkin to make pumpkin pie filling, but it’s possible, and apparently preferable to make your own pumpkin spice (a combination of nutmeg, cloves, ginger, all spice, and cinnamon, give or take a few).
 So after completing the carrot pancakes, I set aside the leftover ground spices (cinnamon, cloves, and nutmeg), chopped up my Japanese pumpkin (a slightly smaller version of the one’s were used to, which I unfortunately forgot to take a photo of), and got it on the stove to start steaming.